adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 - The `generator.addFile` method initiates the process to create a new file.
-- Using its fluent API, you can define the file destination, its stub and data to pass to the stub
+- Using its fluent API, you can define the file destination, its stub, and data to pass to the stub
 - Finally execute the `this.generator.run` to create all the files added using `.addFile` method.

 #### addFile
 The method creates a new instance of the [GeneratorFile](https://github.com/adonisjs/ace/blob/develop/src/Generator/File.ts) class.
-It accepts a total of two arguments, first the file name (with or without the extension) and second is an object of options.
+It accepts two arguments; first, the file name (with or without the extension), and second is an object of options.

 ```ts
 this.generator.addFile(